benfolsom/LW_integrator/README.md

   ``APPROXIMATE_BACK_HISTORY`` mode that reconstructs a constant-velocity past for better legacy alignment.
 All entry points—CLI, scripts, and notebooks—take the new enum so you can toggle behaviour without patching call sites.
+* **Adaptive timestep and beta clamping.**  The integrator includes numerical safety features for extreme relativistic regimes (γ > 10⁶):
+  * **Beta clamping** prevents particle velocities from reaching the speed of light (β ≥ 1), ensuring the Lorentz factor remains finite even at extreme energies.
+Velocities are automatically limited to β < 0.99999999999999999 (17 decimal places, near the float64 precision limit).
+  * **Adaptive timestep refinement** detects energy jumps during integration and automatically retries problematic steps with smaller timesteps.
+This is configurable via ``AdaptiveTimestepConfig`` and particularly useful for high-energy electron-wall simulations.
+  See ``docs/ADAPTIVE_TIMESTEP.md`` for detailed documentation and ``examples/adaptive_timestep_example.py`` for usage examples.
 * **Reference publication.**  For the scientific context, derivations, and benchmark scenarios, see the project paper referenced above; the codebase tracks the configurations described there.